-Tacca chantrieri André is the correct and accepted scientific name for this plant.
+Tacca chantrieri André is the accepted scientific name for this plant.
 It was named and described by Édouard-François André in Revue Horticole in 1901.

-The genus, Tacca J.R.Forst. & G.Forst., is the correct and accepted scientific name for the genus.
-It was named and described by Johann Reinhold and Johann Georg Adam Forster in the 2nd edition of Characteres Generum Plantarum in 1776.
+The genus, Tacca J.R.Forst. & G.Forst., was named and described by Johann Reinhold and Johann Georg Adam Forster in the 2nd edition of Characteres Generum Plantarum in 1776.

-As of 11-21-21 when this page was last updated, Plants of the World Online by Kew currently lists 17 species in the Tacca genus.
+As of 12-20-22 when this page was last updated, Plants of the World Online currently lists 19 species in the Tacca genus.
 It is a member of the plant family Dioscoreaceae with 4 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I bought my Black Bat Flower from Wellspring Gardens as a starter plant in the spring of 2012.
 I also bought a White Bat Flower as well as many other plants.
 You don’t have to spend a lot of money to purchase some very interesting plants.
 Starter plants are much less expensive although it may take them longer to grow.
 That way you can gain more experience even though it is sometimes a pain.

 Family: Dioscoreaceae (Formerly in the Taccaceae family).